ASaiM/hmp_mock_tests/doc/report/report.md

 ## Analyses using *EBI Metagenomics*

 Both datasets have been analysed with [*EBI metagenomics* pipeline (Version 1.0)](https://www.ebi.ac.uk/metagenomics/pipelines/1.0) (Figure \ref{ebi_pipeline}).
-We downloaded the results and formatted them to help comparison with ASaiM results.
+Results are downloaded and formatted to help comparison with ASaiM results.

 \begin{figure}[h!]
     \centering